 One of those Hubbers was Rajiv Shrestha, the founder of three companies.
 I sat down with him and his partner Ubin Pokharel to see how they were weathering the entrepreneurial storm.
 I was seeking more than just a “keep at it!,” I wanted to flesh out the devil in their details.
 Rajiv’s company Octet Research strives to bring pharmacology and technology together.
 He sought out like-minded people by starting the MeetUp group Boston QSP (BQSP).
 It became so popular that in three years it now boasts over 900 members and heralds C-suite speakers of major pharmaceutical companies.
 Rajiv had found a niche.
 He saw something others weren’t doing and began to capitalize upon it.
 Success would seem inevitable and easy, but it wasn’t.
 BQSP showed Rajiv where X marked the spot, but he still had some serious digging to do.

 Joining the conversation was Hubber newbie Oliviar Jamin Changeart.
 A musician whose challenge was in helping clients make an emotional connection between his music and their product.
 He knew the value of his business but how could he help others see that same value?
-Oliviar found himself educating clients by showing them that his music was much more exclusive and unique than cookie cutter compositions from an online music library.
+Oliviar found himself educating clients by showing them that his music was much more exclusive and unique than cookie-cutter compositions from an online music library.
 But making that emotional connection was easier said than done when many times clients would only give him a word, thought or idea to go by.
 Regardless, his job was to bring to life the meaning behind a company’s message though a customized sound.
-A sound that exaults his niche in the market and showcases the value of his business.
-But Oliviar discovered that he was only able carve out that niche with a team.
+A sound that exalts his niche in the market and showcases the value of his business.
+But Oliviar discovered that he was only able to carve out that niche with a team.
 Working with a branding company right here at CIC, Oliviar was able to see a hidden need not yet capitalized upon by others.
 That’s something he would not have seen without collaboration.

 The Importance of Partnering

 Such collaboration is what brought Rajiv and Ubin together.
-They had complimentary expertise and a professional dynamic the other didn’t possess.
-Those complimentary skills created a partnership that quickly separated Octet Research from the pack in pharmacology.
+They had complementary expertise and a professional dynamic the other didn’t possess.
+Those complementary skills created a partnership that quickly separated Octet Research from the pack in pharmacology.
 Instantly, the rewards of partnering were reflected in the innovative changes they both envisioned despite the lethargy of the industry to embrace unconventional ideas.
 For Hubber Steve Milt, partnering allowed him to rise rapidly with the first company he built.
 After selling it, he started all over again, embracing the vigorous challenge of replanting from ground zero.
 But he found that occupying the same space felt different and came with struggles he’s never faced before.
 “People are impressed with you for like three months, after which, no one wants to hear you whine about the challenges you have after selling your company.”
 Steve was now on the other side, along with countless others who had scaled the mountain and won.
 But getting back in the ring again didn’t garner the same respect or cheers as the first time around.
 Breaking ground a second time felt different and more isolating.
 Something we both wondered if such was a challenge Kate Spade experienced?
 You never pour out as much blood, sweat and tears for the second venture as you do for the first.
 Is staying connected and engaged with one’s first success the much needed antidote?

 The Importance of Having – and Articulating – a Vision